Portugal Telecom shareholders postpone vote on asset sale

-LISBON Portugal Telecom SGPS shareholders on Monday postponed until Jan.
-22 a vote on the sale of its former operations by its merger partner, Brazil's Oi, complicating the 7.4 billion euro ($9 billion) deal and possibly casting doubts on the long-agreed deal.
+LISBON Portugal Telecom SGPS PTC.LS shareholders on Monday postponed until Jan.
+22 a vote on the sale of its former operations by its merger partner, Brazil's Oi (OIBR3.SA), complicating the 7.4 billion euro ($9 billion) deal and possibly casting doubts on the long-agreed deal.

 Shares in Oi slumped more than 14 percent in Sao Paulo as the Brazilian telecoms operator's hopes to use cash from the deal to pay down its massive debts were dented.